Who We Are

 On April 7, 1978, the former church building burned.
 All that remained of the older structure were the chapel and education wing.
 The damaged building was razed and a new wing added to house the Heritage Room, Lutheran Social Services offices, and youth areas.

 Rev. Don Roberts was a pastor at Bethlehem from 1989 to 1996.
-He retired because of ALS (Lou Gehrig’s disease).
-Pastor Don continues to be an inspiration of life and faith to the Bethlehem congregation, he writes devotionals that appear in each month’s church newsletter with the aid of a letter board and an assistant.
-His book, a collection of his writings, is available in the church office.
+In 1995 he was diagnosed with ALS/Lou Gehrigs Disease.
+He continued to be an inspiration of life and faith to the Bethlehem congregation, writing monthly devotionals in the church newsletter with the aid of a letter board and an assistant.
+Pastor Don lived in faith, hope and love until his death in May of 2024.
+His unpublished works continue to appear in the Bethlehem Star and his book, Words of Hope, is available online.

 In 2003 the new wing was remodeled to provide space for a day care center and an updated youth room.
 The YWCA leased the day care space and ran the center until 2007 when Bethlehem Child Care Center took over the day care.
 This provided Christian day care for infants, toddlers, and preschool children.
 The day care center closed in 2012 and is now presently the REACH Center for homeless youth.